-We collaborated with Dr. Karen Schwean-Lardner and her team We developed three broiler environmental enrichment objects We have taken a leadership role in the pork industry regarding from the University of Saskatchewan to conduct a research following extensive field testing, practical experience and planning and preparedness for an outbreak of African Swine Fever (ASF) in Canada.
-Our current focus is to maintain and trial evaluating the impacts of broiler stocking density on bird producer partner feedback.
-We also partnered with Dr. Martin welfare, performance, environment and condemnations.
-We Zuidhof through the Poultry Innovation Partnership to complete a ensure global food security and the highest degree of animal investigated outcomes including leg and foot pad health, bird full statistical analysis of our enrichment testing results, including welfare and environmental stewardship during the course of production parameters, indicators of stress, and environmental bird behaviour, foot pad and hock lesions, bone strength attridisease eradication efforts, should they become necessary. measures such as air quality and bedding quality.
-We also butes and production parameters.
-Our objects are designed to evaluated the impacts of stocking density on bird behaviour by provide broilers with ideal opportunities to express their natural A key focus of our ASF preparedness efforts is the development analyzing video recordings.
-The effects of stocking density are behaviours, while being easy to clean, biosecure, lightweight of an ASF-Free Compartment.
-Compartmentalization is a disease and safe.
-All of our Certified Humane® Raised and Handled and very dependent on management of the environment.
-However, control strategy where a subpopulation of animals under a regardless of how well this is controlled, there is evidence of Certified Organic farms are equipped with our new enrichments common management system can be certified as free of disease poorer welfare at higher densities, including reductions in and we are expanding to other farms in our poultry network. based on compliance with a set of rigorous disease prevention production, poorer litter quality, and increases in foot pad and risk mitigation requirements.
-An ASF-Free Compartment lesions, infectious mortality, fear and stress levels.
-The results of would allow trade to continue from compartment farms with Grid ramp to promote perching this work have been published in the Journal of Applied Poultry accepting trade partners should ASF enter Canada.
-Research and are informing how we and the industry approach Washers and zip-ties to promote pecking broiler stocking density.
-Maple Leaf Foods initiated and continues to actively support a
+We collaborated with Dr. Karen Schwean-Lardner and her team from the University of Saskatchewan to conduct a research trial evaluating the impacts of broiler stocking density on bird welfare, performance, environment and condemnations.
+We investigated outcomes including leg and foot pad health, bird production parameters, indicators of stress, and environmental measures such as air quality and bedding quality.
+We also evaluated the impacts of stocking density on bird behaviour by analyzing video recordings.
+The effects of stocking density are very dependent on management of the environment.
+However, regardless of how well this is controlled, there is evidence of poorer welfare at higher densities, including reductions in production, poorer litter quality, and increases in foot pad lesions, infectious mortality, fear and stress levels.
+The results of this work have been published in the Journal of Applied Poultry Research and are informing how we and the industry approach broiler stocking density.